XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 > Invoices create_invoices(xero_tenant_id, invoices, opts)

-Allows you to create any sales invoices or purchase bills
+Allows you to create one or more sales invoices or purchase bills

 ### Example